holly257/DSA_Practice-Interview/README.md

 - Input: `list 1: B->i->l->b->o->a, list 2: B->i->l->b->o->b`
 - Output: `-1`

-6. Given a list of integers find the mode and the frequency of the mode.
-The mode in a list of numbers is the value that occurs the most often.
-If no number in the list is repeated, then there is no mode for the list.

-- Input: `1, 2, 3, 6, 10, 3, 5, 6, 3, 3`
-- Output: `Mode = 3, Frequency of mode = 4`

 If you want more practice here are some good resources: